radiantlogic-v8/documentation-new/documentation/command-line-configuration-guide/tree-hierarchy-commands.md

 This command displays the current value of a property of a specified node.

+>[!warning]
-IMPORTANT NOTE – The value of -prop is case sensitive.
+>The value of -prop is case sensitive.
 You can use the list-node-property command to get a list of property values that you can pass in -prop.
 Use the exact case shown for the property (e.g. OutputColumns not outputcolumns).

 **Usage:**
 <br>`get-node-property -dn <dn> -prop <prop> [-instance <instance>]`